Recovering the Lost World,

 is based on an interval of 47 solar years, marked #.

-As I have noted earlier, most of the other Olmec sites, and most of the sites in the Valley of Mexico, show the same concern with 'era-ending' alignments similar to what was incorporated in the choices for the location of San Lorenzo, Tres Zapotes, and La Venta.
+As I have noted earlier, most of the other Olmec sites, and most of the sites in the Valley of Mexico, show the same concern with "era-ending" alignments similar to what was incorporated in the choices for the location of San Lorenzo, Tres Zapotes, and La Venta.
 The alignments established at San Lorenzo and La Venta became the minimum required alignments.
-After 600 BC new 'era-ending' alignments are added, reflection dates from the year 685 BC.
+After 600 BC new "era-ending" alignments are added, reflecting dates from the year 685 BC.

-Orientation of the major axis of a site would be the easiest method of forcing the 'proper' layout of a ceremonial center, one which did not require triangulation with two mountains.
-There might have been many more than the two I have noted.
-Unfortunately I am lacking axial locations of site orientations except for a few well-studied sites and I may be missing horizon alignments because of this.
+Orientation of the major axis of a site would be the easiest method of forcing the "proper" layout of a ceremonial center, one which did not require triangulation with two or more mountains.
+There might have been many more than the few I have noted.
+Unfortunately I am lacking axial locations of site orientations except for a few well-studied sites and I may be missing additional horizon alignments because of this.

-The alignments to be used to signal the new creation were not immediately obvious after 685 BC.
+The alignments used to signal the end of yet another creation were not immediately obvious after 685 BC.
 Which date to use, and how it reflected new developing theologies, remained a question.
 Using two revolving calendars which did not match the solar year did not help to resolve this initially.
-There were many understanding of what had happened, and many solutions.
-Probably the alignments implemented by Teotihuacan were adopted by the Maya in the Peten and on the Guatemalan coast, due to the hegemony Teotihuacan exerted over much of Mesoamerica.
+There were many understandings of what had happened, and many solutions.
+We also do not know how these calendars were used.
+Probably the alignments implemented by Teotihuacan were adopted by the Maya in the Peten and on the Guatemalan coast, due to the hegemony that Teotihuacan exerted over much of Mesoamerica.
 Again, I have also not followed up on site alignments in the Yucatan or Guatemala.
-The alignments found for Veracruz and the Valley of Mexico were, I felt, sufficient to establish the importance of site alignments.
+The alignments found for Veracruz and the Valley of Mexico were, I felt, sufficient to establish the importance of site alignments, but especially to demonstrate the change in the inclination of the Earth's axis of rotation.

 The events of 685 BC were of course written down.
 There would have been day books, records of events by years and by days.
 Narrative versions probably came much later, and likely encompassed all of sacred history, from the first creation onward.
 The understanding of what transpired in 685 BC probably took many forms.
 But everything that was told in the narrative could be verified.